-To the one who’s suffocating with guilt because you failed again…you clicked on that image, read that book, or went too far in that relationship…
+To the one who’s suffocating with guilt because you failed again…you clicked on that image, watched that movie…you went too far before you married him…

 “And you…God made alive together with him, having forgiven us all our trespasses, by canceling the record of debt that stood against us with its legal demands.
 This he set aside, nailing it to the cross”(Colossians 2:13b-14, ESV).